Riftal-Studios/TaxHive/freelancehive-app/docs/DEPLOYMENT.md

-# FreelanceHive Deployment Guide
+# GSTHive Deployment Guide

-This guide covers deploying FreelanceHive using Docker and Terraform.
+This guide covers deploying GSTHive using Docker and Terraform.

 ## Prerequisites